Tuktuk Tournament FAQs

 We are there to support you 24/7 while you are on the road.
 We have a network of recommended mechanics over the island to help you if in trouble and we always have staff on hand to speak the local dialect (Sinhalese).
 If you engine explodes we will drive you a new tuktuk!
-We believe in the quality of the tuktuks we provide and will cover any maintenance costs you incur while on the road during Lanka Quest.
+We believe in the quality of the tuktuks we provide and will cover any maintenance costs you incur while on the road during the TukTuk Tournament.
 If something happens that is a result of a poor tuktuk and not your own team’s fault, you will be awarded the average points accrued across all teams for that day as compensation for your chariot having problems.

 How much will it cost?